Selenography

 Selenography is the study of the surface and physical features of the Moon (also known as geography of the Moon, or selenodesy).
 Like geography and areography, selenography is a subdiscipline within the field of planetary science.
 Historically, the principal concern of selenographists was the mapping and naming of the lunar terrane identifying maria, craters, mountain ranges, and other various features.

 This task was largely finished when high resolution images of the near and far sides of the Moon were obtained by orbiting spacecraft during the early space era.
-Nevertheless, some regions of the Moon remain poorly imaged (especially near the poles) and the exact locations of many features (like crater depths) are uncertain by several kilometers.
-Today, selenography is considered to be a subdiscipline of selenology, which itself is most often referred to as simply "Lunar science."
+Some regions of the Moon remain poorly imaged, especially near the poles, and the exact locations of many features, like crater depths, are uncertain by several kilometers.
+Today, selenography is considered to be a subdiscipline of selenology, which is most often referred to as simply "Lunar science."

 History

 "Lunar Day," from the book Recreations in Astronomy by H. D. Warren D. D., 1879.
 Later study showed that the surface features are much more rounded due to a long history of impacts.

 The word" selenography" is derived from the Greek word Σελήνη (Selene, meaning Moon) and γράφω (graphō, meaning to write).

 The idea that the Moon is not perfectly smooth originates to at least c.
 450 BC, when Democritus asserted that the Moon's "lofty mountains and hollow valleys" were the cause of its markings.
-However, it was not until the end of the 15th century AD that serious selenography begin.
+At the end of the 15th century AD, serious selenography began.
 Around AD 1603, William Gilbert made the first lunar drawing based on naked-eye observation.

 Others soon followed, and when the telescope was invented, initial drawings of poor accuracy were made, but soon thereafter improved in tandem with optics.
 In the early 18th century, the librations of the Moon were measured, which revealed that more than half of the lunar surface was visible to observers on Earth.
 In 1750, Johann Meyer produced the first reliable set of lunar coordinates that permitted astronomers to locate lunar features.

 Lunar mapping became systematic in 1779 when Johann Schröter began meticulous observation and measurement of lunar topography.
-In 1834 Johann Heinrich von Mädler published the first large cartograph (map) of the Moon, comprising 4 sheets, and he subsequently published The Universal Selenography.
+In 1834 Johann Heinrich von Mädler published the first large cartograph map of the Moon, comprising 4 sheets, and he published The Universal Selenography.
 All lunar measurement was based on direct observation until March 1840, when J.W.
-Draper, using a 5-inch reflector, produced a daguerreotype of the Moon and thus introduced photography to astronomy.
+Draper, using a 5-inch reflector, produced a daguerreotype of the Moon and introduced photography to astronomy.
 At first, the images were of very poor quality, but as with the telescope 200 years earlier, their quality rapidly improved.
 By 1890 lunar photography had become a recognized subdiscipline of astronomy.